nnamon/PracticalRet2Libc/docs/syllabus.md

 guard value is checked and if it differs from the value provided by a secure source, then the program is terminated.

+In the following stack diagram, an additional stack canary is added right after the buffer.
+The valid value of this stack canary is 0x01efcdab.

+![Fig 4.1.
+Stack canary after buffer][canary1]

+Now, the attacker attempts their exploit with the standard payload again.
+The stack diagram looks like this after the read:

+![Fig 4.2.
+Stack canary corrupted][canary2]

+Notice that the stack canary has been overwritten and corrupted by the padding of 'A's (0x41).
+The value of the canary is now 0x41414141.
+Before the function returns, the canary is xored against the value of the 'master' canary.
+If the result is 0, implying equality, then the function is allowed to return.
+Otherwise, the program terminates itself.
+In this case, the program fails the check, prints a warning message, and exits.

+![Fig 4.3.
+Stack canary check fails][canary3]

+Thus, the attacker is not even able to redirect control flow and the exploit fails.

 ## Return Oriented Programming

 We will now introduce a technique to bypass the NX and ASLR protections.